joanms/unicorn-attractor/README.md

 The Travis build fails unless I comment out 'import env' in settings.py.

+### Code Validation
+I validated the HTML with the [W3C Markup Validation Service](https://validator.w3.org/) and the CSS with the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

 ### Automated Testing
 Automated testing is carried out with Django's own testing framwork.
 To run the tests, run the following command in the CLI: